 Recommended in Legal 500 and Chambers UK

 Crispin has an extensive international arbitration practice, acting in connection with construction, engineering, infrastructure and energy projects and related insurance disputes.
-He has acted in relation to claims concerning projects in Europe, the Caribbean, Africa and the Middle East (including Bahrain, Kuwait, Oman, Qatar and the UAE).
+He has acted in relation to claims concerning projects in Europe, the Caribbean, Africa and the Middle East (including Bahrain, Jordan, Kuwait, Oman, Qatar and the UAE) and has substantial experience of civil law jurisdictions.
 Before he took silk, Crispin was recognised by the Legal 500 2019 as “One of the top junior barristers in the construction/arbitration field”.

 He is a Fellow of the Chartered Institute of Arbitrators and accepts appointments as arbitrator.